rbracco/covidcompare/README.md

 - `countyData["features"][0]["properties"]` will be the properties of the 1st county and include keys like `cases`, `deaths`, `population`, `risk_local`, `risk_total`...etc
 - Counties are uniquely identified by their geo_id, also sometimes called a FIPS. geo_ids tend to look like this `0500000US36081` but the relevant portion is the last 5 digits (commonly called the FIPS), in this example `36081`, 36 represents the state "New York" and 081 the county "Queens".
 Since counties in different states can have the same name, it is important to use geo_id or fips.
 [Here is a list of FIPS codes for the US](https://www.nrcs.usda.gov/wps/portal/nrcs/detail/national/home/?cid=nrcs143_013697) although you shouldn't need to use it as county and state names are included in the `properties`

+### About total risk, local risk, and nearby risk
+The risk calculation algorithm is currently quite simple.
+We plan to add to it while still keeping it fully explainable.
+Currently...
+-Local Risk is just cases per capita for the given region -Nearby Risk is a factor of the number of cases and population of nearby counties, exponentially decayed as a factor of distance.
+Every 50km further away a county is, it's risk is halved, up to a max of 100km.
+We would like to expand this to use transportation flows instead of distance, but as they are changing rapidly due to lockdowns and social distancing, we have not yet found a way to do this so we choose to use distance as a simple proxy.

 ## Contributing